RedHatInsights/insights-client/README.md

 - `loglevel` - set the Python logger's default level (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`).
 Default `DEBUG`
 - `auto_config` - attempt to auto-configure the network connection with Satellite or RHSM.
 Default `True`
-- `authmethod` - authentication method for the Portal (BASIC, CERT).
-Default is `BASIC`
-Note: when `auto_config` is enabled, `CERT` will be used if RHSM or Satellite is detected
-- `username` - username for basic auth.
-Blank by default
-- `password` - password for basic auth.
-Blank by default
 - `base_url` - base url for the Insights API.
 Default `cert-api.access.redhat.com:443/r/insights`
 - `cert_verify` - path to CA cert to verify SSL against.
 Default `/etc/insights-client/cert-api.access.redhat.com.pem`
 - `proxy` - proxy URL.
 Blank by default